Kyle Edmund: 2018: Breakthrough, British No.1, top 15, first title

 Following his disappointing US hard court swing, Edmund headed to Chicago as part of Team Europe in the Laver Cup.
 He beat Jack Sock in a deciding set tiebreak on Day One to help Team Europe defend their crown.
 Edmund carried this momentum into his own Asian swing, where he first headed to Beijing.
 Here, Edmund made his third semi final of the year, where he was edged out by the eventual champion Nikoloz Basilashvili.
 One week later, Edmund made his second quarter final at an ATP Masters 1000 event, where he was knocked out in the last 8 by Alexander Zverev.
 After this, Edmund headed to Europe where he would play his final few events of the year, starting in Antwerp where Edmund was named as a top seed for the first time.
-After impressive straight- set victories, including over Richard Gasquet in the semi finals, Edmund found himself in his second ATP final of the year- and of his career.
+Edmund fell short to Richard Gasquet in the semi-finals, to deny Edmund from reaching his second ATP final of his career.
 Up against Gaël Monfils, Edmund's nerves seemed to be getting the better of him, as he lost the first set to the Frenchman.
 However, his accurate serve, booming forehand and mental toughness saw him complete a remarkable comeback, with a stunning forehand winner down the line clinching a very emotional first title for Edmund.
-Just days later, Edmund headed to Vienna where his good form continued with an excellent win over Diego Schwartzman but he was ousted in the next round By Fernando Verdasco.
+Just days later, Edmund headed to Vienna where his good form continued with an excellent win over Diego Schwartzman but he was ousted in the next round by Fernando Verdasco.
 This would turn out to be Edmunds last match of 2018, as he withdrew from the Paris Masters with a knee injury.

-Despite this, 2018 was a remarkable year for the Yorkshireman, climbing from just inside the top 50 to 14 in the world, thanks to his first grand slam semi final run in Melbourne, his first Masters 1000 quarter finals (Madrid and Shanghai), his first tour final (Marrakech) and his first tour title (Antwerp).
-Wins over Grigor Dimitrov (Australian Open), Novak Djokovic (Madrid) and David Goffin (Madrid), among others, meant Edmund had announced himself as a top player on tour, with many regarding him as a future Grand Slam champion.